VityaPain/marvel-practice/README.md

-# Getting Started with Create React App
+# Learning React with Marvel API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with the goal of learning React (functional components) and methods of working with API.

-## Available Scripts
+## What has been implemented

-In the project directory, you can run:
+- Functional components

-### `yarn start`
+- Routing

-Runs the app in the development mode.\
+- Integration with the Marvel API
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Requests to the server

-The page will reload if you make edits.\
+### Examples inteface
-You will also see any lint errors in the console.
+**`Charlist`**

 ### `yarn test`